any-docs/css/content/reference/properties/mask-repeat/index.md

 ### Aspect ratio

-By default, mask images maintain the aspect ratio set by the {{cssxref("mask-size")}} property or their default aspect ratio if the `mask-size` defaults to or is explicitly set to `auto`.
+By default, mask images maintain the aspect ratio set by the `mask-size` property or their default aspect ratio if the `mask-size` defaults to or is explicitly set to `auto`.
 Only in the case of `round` value in both directions might the mask aspect ratio be distorted.

 If `round` is set in both directions, the resulting repeated mask images will match the aspect ratio of the origin box.
 As the mask images are scaled to fit, they may be distorted, ensuring the mask images are not clipped.
 If `round` is set in only one dimension, the aspect ratio of the mask size is respected.